 How is endometriosis diagnosed?

 If you have painful periods, it can be helpful to keep a diary of your period and any symptoms you experience before you go to the doctor.
 The process of diagnosing endometriosis starts with understanding your symptoms and then is often confirmed with either medical imaging, a laparoscopy and/or a biopsy.

 Note: as always, every patient’s case is different.
-If you’re seeking treatment for endometriosis, it’s important to be in close consultation with your physician.
+If you’re seeking treatment, it’s important to be in close consultation with your physician.